shawn61cp/xpsql/README.md

   * tmux

 ## Installation
-- Download the <code>xpsql</code> script from this repository to a location of your choice, preferably somewhere along your <code>PATH<code>.
+- Download the <code>xpsql</code> script from this repository to a location of your choice, preferably somewhere along your <code>PATH</code>.
 This example will use <code>/$HOME/.local/bin</code> but you could install it system-wide by placing it for instance in <code>/usr/local/bin</code>.
 - Create two symlinks to the script in the same location.
   - <code>cd $HOME/.local/bin
   - <code>ln -s xpsql xpsqlv</code>